The purpose of this policy is to:

 Individuals who are required to report:

-- Victorian Institute of Teaching (VIT) registered teachers, including principals
+- Victorian Institute of Teaching (VIT) registered teachers, including principals, and early childhood teachers

 - school staff who have been granted permission to teach by the VIT